-The Authority notes SKM's conclusion that it is prudent for the gauging stations to be replaced.
-Given the similar nature of the assets, and the fact that SKM's estimate for the Central Lockyer stations was higher than Seqwater's, the Authority considers that there is sufficient basis to conclude that the proposed expenditure on gauging stations in the Warrill Valley WSS is also efficient.
+The Authority accepted SKM's conclusion that it was prudent for the gauging stations to be replaced.
+Given the similar nature of the assets, and the fact that SKM's estimate for the Central Lockyer stations was higher than Sequater's, the Authority considered that there is sufficient basis to conclude that the proposed expenditure on gauging stations in the Warrill Valley WSS is also efficient.